tiy-lv-python-2016-02/guild-wars-calculator/README.md

 After display the detail page for a recipe or item give the user the option to return to the main menu or quit.

+You must implment Item and Recipe either as classes:
 Using `@staticmethod` and class objects change the JSON data into objects.
-Minimum required are Item and Recipe.
+Or as namedtuples:
+Use the example in class to create objects

 #### Recipe
 For the recipe option take an id number and return the recipe with the following information: